lovetoys/lovetoys/README.md

 Copyright &copy; 2013-2014 Arne Beer and Rafael Epplée

-Published under the MIT License.
+This Software is published under the MIT License.

 For further information check `LICENSE.md`.